viamrobotics/docs/docs/how-tos/configure.md

 1. Find an appropriate model for your hardware.
    You can find the available models on the [component pages](/components/).
    For example, you can scroll through available sensor models on the [sensor page](/components/sensor/#available-models).
+2. You need to [_configure_](/configure/) your machine so that `viam-server` can interact with its hardware.
+   Use the configuration builder tool in the Viam app to create a file that describes what hardware you are using and how it is connected.
+   For example, if you have a DC motor, follow the [corresponding configuration instructions](/components/motor/gpio/) to tell the software which pins it is connected to.
-2. Add a suitable model to your machine on the **CONFIGURE** page:
+3. Add a suitable model to your machine on the **CONFIGURE** page:

    - Click the + icon next to your machine part in the left-hand menu and select Component.
    - Choose any component type (example: `camera`) and model (example: `webcam`).

+4. When you add a component model, it will create a panel in the configuration builder tool.
+Fill in any required attributes, following the documentation for the specific model.
-3. Click the **TEST** area of the configuration panel to test your component, for example to view a camera feed or turn a motor.
+5. Click the **TEST** area of the configuration panel to test your component, for example to view a camera feed or turn a motor.
-4. If any problems occur check the [**LOGS** tab](/cloud/machines/#logs).
+6. If any problems occur check the [**LOGS** tab](/cloud/machines/#logs).
 You can also review the [configuration history](/cloud/machines/#configure) and roll back changes if needed.

 If a component you want to use for your project is not natively supported, you can [build your own modular resource](/how-tos/create-module/).

-You need to [_configure_](/configure/) your machine so that `viam-server` can interact with its hardware.
-Use the configuration builder tool in the Viam app to create a file that describes what hardware you are using and how it is connected.
-For example, if you have a DC motor, follow the [corresponding configuration instructions](/components/motor/gpio/) to tell the software which pins it is connected to.

 {{% /tablestep %}}
 {{% tablestep %}}